Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 One innovative test is the E.R.D.-Screen™ Urine Test from Heska Corporation.
 This test is capable of detecting albumin in urine 30 times better than regular dipsticks and prior to BUN/Creatinine showing problems.
 In humans, it was discovered that small amounts of albumin (microalbuminuria) in the urine were reliable predictors of impending problems.
 The same phenomenon was detected in dogs, leading to the creation of the ERD screen test by Heska.
 The test is a simple 5-minute in-hospital test

 Another innovative test is the SDMA test by IIDEXX capable of detecting the early stages of kidney disease months or even years earlier than traditional tests.
 Also known as " symmetric dimethylarginine," this test is based on scores, and a persistent increase in SDMA above 14 µg/dL is suggestive of reduced renal function.
 According to an article by DVM360, IDEXX representatives claim that SDMA is a biomarker that's highly specific to kidney damage and impairment affecting just 25 to 40% of the kidney can be detected.
 IDEXX is offering this test for free in routine chemistry profiles.

 As seen, these innovative tests can be quite helpful in detecting the early stages of kidney disease before symptoms arise.
-With early detection, there may be better chances for recognizing problems and granting a better prognosis.
+With early detection, there may be better chances of recognizing problems and granting a better prognosis.
 For a guide on the grading of acute kidney injury in dogs and cats, visit the International Renal Interest Society website.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.